-A sleep study test is an overnight sleep test that records important sleep and physiological parameters like breathing and respiratory rate, oxygen levels, chest- and abdominal movement, heart rate, body movement and sleep onset.
+A sleep study test is an overnight sleep test that records important sleep and physiological parameters like breathing and respiratory rate, oxygen levels, chest- and abdominal movement, heart rate and body movement.
 These parameters are used to calculate the Apnea–Hypopnea- Index (AHI).
 The AHI represents the number of apnea and hypopnea events per hour of sleep, and is used to determine the severity of Sleep Apnea.

 On the day of the sleep study test, avoid caffeine after 12pm and try to minimise your alcohol intake.
 It is important for the sleep and health consultant to know what medication you are taking, even non-prescribed medication.
 Continue to take your prescribed medication on the night of the sleep study.

-A qualified technician will meet you at our rooms, hospital or suitable location to successfully complete the procedure.
+The sleep and heath consultant will meet you at our rooms, hospital or suitable location to successfully complete the study.
 You should dress in comfortable clothes that you can wear in bed.

 The sleep and health consultant will schedule a suitable time and location for the return of the equipment the next morning.
 If you are in hospital, the equipment will be collected.
-The data will be downloaded and sent to a sleep specialist within our network of physicians or to a physician recommended by your referring healthcare practitioner.
+The data will be downloaded and sent to a sleep specialist within our network of physicians.

 The final recommendation report will be e-mailed or faxed to your healthcare practitioner immediately after the data has been interpreted.
 Consult with your doctor on the results and treatment options.
 Please SMS or email us for a copy of the report.